 At some point, breaks or gaps occur in this layer, resulting in an irregular interface between the air and the eye surface, as well as dry spots on the eye.
 This irregular interface interferes with the transmission of light, causing visual disturbances and light sensitivity.
 The dry spots trigger the corneal nerves into firing, and this is perceived by patients as pain or a burning sensation, or the feeling of a foreign body in the eye.

-Also, check out our other articles on dry eyes:
+Here are more articles on dry eyes:

-Plasma eye drops more effective than conventional eye drops for treating dry eyes
+Plasma eye drops more effective than conventional eye drops for treating dry eyes.

-Acupuncture technique can help treat dry eyes
+Acupuncture technique can help treat dry eyes.

 Ref: I23 (ed)